IITGuwahati-AI/Learning-Content/Lec1/project1/README.md

 # Instructions

-1. Import into matrix using np
+1. Import into matrix using numpy

 2. Plot all features vs each other using matplotlib. red for 1 and blue for 2. clearly denote axes. title of the plot. and axes should have proper markings.